 Tamaulipan Brushland, Hill Country and Chihuahuan Desert habitats are all part of Prairie Canyon Ranch.
 From ocotillo and sotol, to hackberry, persimmon, and mesquite woodlands, to black brush and juniper, the ranch represents a crossroads of diverse habitats.
 The property’s browse and grasslands are in excellent condition, a result of the ranch’s evolution from a historic sheep and goat operation into today’s recreational uses of hunting, hiking, and enjoyment of scenic beauty.
 Native grasses, forbs, browse, brush, cacti and trees not only provide excellent habitat for game species such as deer, turkey, quail, Barbados Sheep, and dove, but also for non-game species such as Texas horned lizard, neotropical songbirds, golden eagles, fox, ringtail cat, mountain lion, and many other mammals and birds.

 Recent use and management has been focused on improving and growing both mule deer and whitetail deer populations, which are tremendous.
 The population is about 50/50 for these two deer types and with the water distribution and excellent cover, this is some of the best Blue Quail hunting in Texas.

-The groundwater under Prairie Canyon Ranch is high quality and is accessed by a windmill on the ranch.
-Water is also fed from a large electric well on adjoining land.
-There is a full-time spring providing excellent natural waters for the local wildlife.
+The groundwater under Prairie Canyon Ranch is high quality and is accessed by one large electric well and a windmill on the north and two windmills on the south.
+There are also two full-time springs providing excellent natural waters for the local wildlife.
 With the extensive water tanks and water pipeline and trough system, water is available across the ranch.